SamuelSchlesinger/HaskellTutorial/tut/Tut1.md

 ## Introduction

-This is meant to be a concise tutorial which will show you the Haskell programming language by example and explain the machinery behind each example with references to learn more.
+This is meant to be a concise tutorial which will show you the Haskell programming language by example and get to certain things which aren't often shown in the tutorials which target beginners.
+I will assume that you have access to resources like [Learn You a Haskell](http://learnyouahaskell.com/) and will really blow through a lot of pedagogy to show you the cool thing you can accomplish once you understand the basic machinery.
+I will intentionally keep my discussion as conversational and minimal in terms of required knowledge, but please raise an issue if something needs clarification.
 Below is the definition of a polymorphic linked list in Haskell.

 ```Haskell